IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 NuVoc links: [`i.`&nbsp;integers][nuvoc-integers], [`+`&nbsp;add][nuvoc-add], [`"`&nbsp;rank][nuvoc-rank].

-Rank can be a tricky concept to understand, but it is an extremely useful one when you do &mdash; so much of J revolves around it.
+Rank can be a tricky concept to understand, but it is an extremely useful one when you do&mdash;so much of J revolves around it.

 ### Mathematical primitives and verbs